M-DaQ: Retrieving Samples with Multilingual Diversity and Quality for Instruction Fine-Tuning Datasets: Experiment

 \subsection{Experimental Setup}

-We apply our proposed \textbf{M-DaQ} algorithm to the Alpaca 52K dataset, extending it to 18 languages.
-We fine-tune the Llama 3 8B base model using the selected subset, resulting in the \textbf{M-DaQ Model}.
-For comparison, we train a \textbf{Vanilla Model} using the original, unfiltered Alpaca 52K dataset.
-Both models are trained under identical hyperparameter configurations, which are a batch size of 256, and a learning rate of \(5 \times 10^{-5}\).
-The only difference lies in training duration: the M-DaQ model is trained for only 150 steps, whereas the Vanilla Model is trained for 10× more steps (1,500 steps), ensuring a fair comparison under constrained computational budgets.
+We evaluate our proposed \textbf{M-DaQ} algorithm using the Alpaca-52K dataset, which has been extended to cover 18 languages.
+In our default configuration, the DAS parameters are set to a quality-to-diversity ratio of $n_{\text{quality}} : n_{\text{diversity}} = 6:1$, determined empirically.
+We fine-tune the Llama-3-8B base model on the subset selected by M-DaQ, yielding the \textbf{M-DaQ Model}.
+For baseline comparison, we train a \textbf{Vanilla Model} on the original, unfiltered Alpaca-52K dataset.
+Both models are trained under identical hyperparameter settings, including a batch size of 256 and a learning rate of $5 \times 10^{-5}$.
+To ensure training parity, both models undergo exactly three epochs of instruction fine-tuning.